Criticisms of globalization

-Criticism of globalization is skepticism of the claimed benefits of globalization.
+Criticism of globalization is skepticism of the claimed benefits of globalization (or Globalisation).
 Many of these views are held by the anti-globalization movement.
 Globalization has created much global and internal unrest in many countries.
-While the dynamics of capitalism is changing and each country is unique in its political makeup, globalization is a set-in-stone "program" that is difficult to implement without political unrest.
-Globalization can be partly responsible for the current global economic crisis.
-Case studies of Thailand and the Arab nations' view of globalization show that globalization is a threat to culture and religion, and it harms indigenous people groups while multinational corporations profit from it.
-Although globalization has promised an improved standard of living and economic development, it has been heavily criticized for its production of negative effects.
-Globalization is not simply an economic project, but it also heavily influences the country environmentally, politically, and socially as well.
+Case studies of Thailand and the Arab nations' view of globalization show that globalization may be a threat to culture and religion, and it may harm indigenous people groups while multinational corporations would profit from it.
+Although globalization improved the global standard of living and economic development, it has been criticized for its production of negative effects.
+Globalization is not simply an economic project, but it also influences a country environmentally, politically, and socially as well.